AlcibiadesCleinias/dev-timeline/README.md

 - timeline with work and projects experiences, educations and prized projects
 - filters for all 4 components are available

+## Environment Variables

+This project uses environment variables for configuration.
+Create either `.env` or `.env.production` file based on the provided `.env.example` template.

+### Required Environment Variables:

+- `REACT_APP_UMAMI_WEBSITE_ID`: Your Umami website ID

+To get started:
+1. Copy `.env.example` to `.env` for development
+2. Copy `.env.example` to `.env.production` for production
+3. Fill in the actual values in these files

 # Dev

 `pnpm i`